kriswallsmith/Buzz/README.md

 * PSR-17 (HTTP factories)
 * PSR-18 (HTTP client)

-## Backwards Compatibility Promise

-We take backwards compatibility very seriously as you should do with any open source project.
-We strictly follow [Semver](http://semver.org/).
-Please note that Semver works a bit different prior version 1.0.0.
-Minor versions prior 1.0.0 are allow to break backwards compatibility.

-Being greatly inspired by [Symfony's bc promise](https://symfony.com/doc/current/contributing/code/bc.html), we have adopted their method of deprecating classes, interfaces and functions.

 ## Running the tests

 To run the test we need to set up a webserver.
 Using PHP's build in one works perfectly.